syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 # Legend

-## Legend Visibility
+## Legend visibility

-You can enable or disable legend using the `visible` property inside the `legend` object.
+You can enable or disable the legend by using the `visible` property in the `legend` object.

-N> By default, the legend is visible in PivotChart.
+N> By default, the legend is visible in the pivot chart.

 {% highlight html %}